laggardkernel/spacezsh-prompt/docs/Options.md

 ## Options

-You have ability to customize or disable specific elements of Spaceship.
+You have ability to customize or disable specific elements of Spacezsh.
 All options must be overridden in your `.zshrc` file **after** the theme.

 Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).